Fullarton

 The level of cultural diversity witnessed in Fullarton was found to be above average when compared nationally for a number of language and cultural background related metrics

 Fullarton's population was found to be more culturally diverse than most local markets, with 30.5% born overseas and 23.7% speaking a language other than English at home.
-Christianity is the predominant religion in Fullarton, making up 45.7% of its population.
-Notably, Judaism is overrepresented compared to Greater Adelaide, comprising 0.2% versus 0.2%.
+Christianity was the predominant religion in Fullarton, accounting for 45.7% of its population.
+However, Judaism was notably overrepresented, comprising 0.2% compared to 0.1% across Greater Adelaide.

 Frequently Asked Questions - Diversity